RYGhub/sgaraser/sgaraser/server/description.md

-> An open-source backend server for giveaways.
+> An open-source trackmania records tracker for small communities.